-Anna Massoglia is a writer and analyst based in Washington, D.C.
-Anna’s work has covered government accountability, international payroll, election law, ethics, emerging technologies, and tax law.
+Anna Massoglia is an editor, writer, and research analyst based in Washington, D.C.
+Anna’s work has covered government accountability, election law, international payroll, ethics, and tax law.

 Prior to May 2017, Anna was the political nonprofits researcher at the Center for Responsive Politics focusing on nonprofit political activity, undisclosed money in elections, transparency, and other campaign finance issues.

 Anna holds a J.D. from the University of the District of Columbia School of Law and graduated magna cum laude from North Carolina State University, where she earned a bachelor’s degree in political science with a concentration in American politics and second bachelor’s degree in psychology with honors.